eth-applied-research-group/blog/content/post/nye-proof-specs.md

 No deployments on New Year's Eve?
 A necessary sacrifice, sure.

-I’d argue that the _why_ is hidden in plain sight.
+I’d argue that the _why_ is rather hidden in plain sight.
 Throughout a specification, the structural integrity of a system—its _invariant_—is often buried in normative prose.
 This bug shows that it's all too easy to overlook invariants, especially on a _noisy_ New Year's Eve.

 Instead, the format below lets a specification YELL its invariants: